sfigg/commercialization-public/docset/manufacture/desktop/compact-os.md

     ```

     This is usually done by running a deployment script.
 To learn more, see [Apply Images Using DISM](apply-images-using-dism.md).
+    **Note:** If you're applying an image in compact mode and using the /scratchdir option, make sure that the scratchdir folder is not on a FAT32-formatted partiton.
+Using a FAT32 partition could result in unexpected reboots during OOBE.

 **To deploy Compact OS from an FFU image**